-Whether it's tucked away in an awkward corner, situated right by the entry way or hidden under the stairs, your downstairs toilet can be a difficult space to decorate.
-Usually small, dark and awkwardly shaped, many homeowners leave them plain and locked away, rarely to be seen.
+Often tucked away in an awkward corner, your downstairs loo can be a difficult space to decorate.
+Usually small, dark and oddly shaped, they are often overlooked when it comes to interior decor.

 But this doesn't need to be the case.
-There are plenty of ways to transform your dingy downstairs toilet into a design haven your guests will be asking questions about.
-Where did you get that wallpaper?
-What colour are the walls?
-Where did you find that wonderful decor?
+There are plenty of ways to transform your dingy downstairs loo into a bright and welcoming space.

-Whether you're a maximalist wanting to go wild in the W/C or a neutral minimalist creating a calming space, these downstairs toilet ideas are sure to inspire you...
+Whether you're a maximalist wanting to go wild in the WC or a neutral minimalist creating a calming space, these cloakroom transformations are sure to inspire you...

 14 downstairs toilet ideas